5 Ways Balancing Central Heating in Minnesota Can Go Wrong

-Some of the most common problems for homeowners are drafty doors and windows.
+Some of the most common problems for homeowners balancing central heating are drafty doors and windows.
 In fact, if you suddenly feel cold in a part of your home you should study these fixtures first.
 Even if you can’t see a gap in a door or window, it only takes a small opening to let in plenty of chilly air from the outdoors.
 Look closely at the perimeters of your windows and feel for any breezes that seem to infiltrate your home.
 You can seal the problem area with caulk, shrink film or weather stripping.
 If the drafts are bad enough, consider replacing the window or door entirely.

-- Obstructed Vents
+2. Obstructed Vents

+Balancing your central heating may be as easy as rearranging your furniture.
 If you haven’t rearranged your furniture in a long time, you might be hiding a big problem.
 When your items get in the way of vents, they obstruct airflow and make home comfort more inconsistent between rooms.
 If one room in your home seems to feel much different than the others, and there are no obvious drafts, it might be time to look behind your couches and below your rugs.
 Vents are meant to spread comfortable air throughout hundreds of square feet; so losing just one can make a huge difference.
 Be sure you’re getting your money’s worth with your HVAC system.

-- Insulation Issues
+3. Insulation Issues

-- Open Chimney Flue
+4. Open Chimney Flue

 A fireplace is meant to keep a home warm, but it can have the opposite effect when you forget to close the flue.
 The purpose of the flue is to prevent outside air from entering the home when the fireplace is not in use.
 It’s all too easy to forget to close this piece of equipment after making a fire.
 If it’s been a while since you’ve made a fire at home, check to see that the flue is completely closed and the area around the fireplace feels comfortable.
 Make a habit of closing the flue every time you’re finished using the fireplace.

-- Dampener Problems
+5. Dampener Problems